Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Mathematical formulation of the problem

-which is completely independent from the particular shape of the curvature profile.
-This simple expression, which to my knowledge has never been pointed out, show the general relation between the local value of the energy density perturbation $\delta\rho/\rho_b$ measured at $r_m$ and the averaged excess of mass $\delta$ within a comoving volume of radius $r_m$.
+which is completely independent of the particular shape of the curvature profile.
+This simple expression, which to my knowledge has never been pointed out before, show the general relation between the local value of the energy density perturbation $\delta\rho/\rho_b$ measured at $r_m$ and the averaged excess of mass $\delta$ within a comoving volume of radius $r_m$.
 The coefficient $3$ is related to the spatial dimensions of the volume in spherical symmetry.
-Because of the ``local to global" relation given by this expression, evaluating the energy density, or the mass excess at $r_m$, represents an invariant and well defined criteria to measure the perturbation amplitude of a cosmological perturbation on super horizon scales, when the curvature profile is time independent.
-Using \eqref{delta_local-global} into \eqref{delta_r} one can write $r_m$ as
+Because of the ``local to global" relation given by this expression, evaluating the energy density, or the mass excess at $r_m$, represents an invariant and well defined criterion to measure the amplitude of a cosmological perturbation on supra horizon scales, when the curvature profile is time independent.
+Inserting \eqref{delta_local-global} into \eqref{delta_r} one can write $r_m$ as

 which is an alternative definition of $r_m$ using the energy density profile instead of the curvature.
 The location of $r_m$ corresponds in general to the maximum of the Newtonian gravitational potential, measured by the ratio $M/R$.